Skip to content ↓

 At SEJ, each science project begins with a ‘BIG Question’, which hooks the children in and engages them in the learning that is to follow.
 The proceeding series of lessons are tailored to enable the children to answer the ‘BIG Question’, which forms part of their assessment opportunity at the end of the project.
 Our inclusive curriculum ensures that all children get to experience science lessons that are varied, incorporating enquiry, investigation and experimentation with the aim of building a curious and questioning mind in children about the world around them.

-Throughout our curriculum, the children are introduced to significant scientists from both the past and present who have paved the way through making new discoveries and contributing to the world around us.
-Science feeds into the application of reading and writing skills when researching about different scientists.
+Throughout our curriculum, the children are introduced to significant scientists from both the past and present who have paved the way for making new discoveries and contributing to the world around us.
+Science feeds into the application of reading and writing skills when researching different scientists.
 Furthermore, science pioneers are celebrated during British Science Week, assemblies and through Black History Matters.